 Why is Medical Documentation Important?

-The Health Insurance Portability and Accountability Act (HIPAA) contains a set of federal regulatory standards that protect your personal health information.
+The Health Insurance Portability and Accountability Act (HIPAA) contains federal regulatory standards protecting your personal health information.
 HIPAA keeps your private medical data secure by establishing limits on who can access it.
 It also ensures your right to obtain copies of your healthcare records.

 An experienced lawyer can request medical records for your personal injury claim on your behalf.
 All you’ll need to do is provide your written consent to do so.